Nils Döring

-Nils Döring (born 23 April 1980) is a German footballer.
+Nils Döring (born 23 April 1980) is a German footballer, who last managed Wehen Wiesbaden.

 Born in Wiesbaden, he was playing for SV Wehen Wiesbaden's reserves, while being both team manager and assistant for the sport director for the first team, SV Wehen Wiesbaden.
 He was named interim manager of the first team on 25 October 2021.
+He took over the same role in April 2024 and was named permanent head coach in June 2024.
+He was sacked in October 2025.